-The Whipple procedure requires extensive surgical skill to safely remove the head of the pancreas, and portions of the small intestine, bile duct, gallbladder, stomach, and lymph nodes.
+The Whipple procedure requires extensive surgical skill to safely remove the head of the pancreas; portions of the small intestine, bile duct, gallbladder, and stomach; and some lymph nodes.
 The remaining organs are then reconstructed to allow food to pass through the digestive tract.
 “This allows people to live a normal life after the operation,” said Kevin Shah, MD, a Duke surgical oncologist who specializes in treating people with pancreatic cancer.

 Whipple Surgery for Pancreatic Cancer